Line Interactive vs Online UPS: Which system is right for you?

 Sine Wave Output

-Without boring you with too much detail, there are three types of wave currents: square, simulated sine, and true sine.
+There are three types of wave currents: square, simulated sine, and true sine.
 While each wave alternates between positive and negative to create a current, the three are vastly different.

 Square waves are typically produced by lower-end equipment and, despite cost benefits, may put a strain on the connected equipment that can lead to operation problems.